 - Fixed schedules

 Unlike in college where you had plenty of time now you will be under the control of your employer.
-Those who are used to going out with friends to have fun finds it difficult to be always on keyboards or any other place fixed doing their assigned duties.
+Those who are used to going out with friends to have fun find it difficult to be always on keyboards or any other place fixed doing their assigned duties.
 Your time becomes limited.
 You will spend most of your time working, and when you’re free, you will be too tired for other activities.
-Some graduates also find it difficult to get the job in their first days, so they are looking for someone to do my assignment on time.
+Some graduates also find it difficult to get the job in their first days, so they are looking for someone like edubirdie to have their assignments done on time.

 In every company teamwork is the heart of production.
 As a new member, you may not be able to work with your fellow employees.
 Some senior employees may even take you to be unskilled only because you’re new to the company and fresh from college or university.
 Some employees may not be willing to work with you.
 Not everyone in the company will like you.
 Some may even have the mind that you’re there to replace them.
 It’s upon you to make them accept your role in the company.
 They are new people to you yet you are to work together to achieve the same goal.
 Teamwork challenges are common in companies that do not have orientation programs.